paulfioravanti/steno-dictionaries/dictionaries/README.md

   - `SW*` + letter: grave accent as the `SW` pattern looks like it goes diagonally down in steno order

+- **[Emoji][]**: containing single-stroke outlines for my more frequently used emoji.
+I know there are
+  [more comprehensive dictionaries][di-steno-dictionaries/dictionaries/emoji.json]
+  out there, but I don't think I need them all right now.

 - **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
 More information about the concept of Q&A can be found in the [Platinum Steno Lesson 27 QA video][].<br />